renn0xtek9/Arithmos/Arithmos/distance/distances.md

 This is the Gini index.
 Also, if the number of values goes to infinity and the distribution towards the uniform, the difference goes towards 1, which brings it, in some sense, to the same scale as continuous features.

 This case assumes that $x$ and $y$ come from the same distribution.
-The case when these are missing values of two distinct discrete features is not covered since Orange does not support such distances (see the introduction).
+The case when these are missing values of two distinct discrete features is not covered since Arithmos does not support such distances (see the introduction).

 ## Manhattan distance